Overview of Spotinst, Elastigroup and Ocean

 CI/CD for 80% less of the costs

 Cloud Excess Capacity is a great way to reduce infrastructure cost.
 Typically, you can save between 60-90% from the regular on-demand compute cost.
-With Spotinst, you can achieve this easily by configuring your Jenkins Server to automatically scale a designated Slaves up and down using Spot Instances depending on the number of jobs to be completed.
+With Spotinst, you can achieve this easily by configuring your Jenkins Server to automatically scale a designated agents up and down using Spot Instances depending on the number of jobs to be completed.
 This allow you to get these resources for 80% less of the cost with high availability.

 Jenkins X offers a new way by running your CI/CD pipelines on top of K8s.
 In this case, Spotinst’s Ocean can maximize your reduction even further by running the right size of spot instances for the workload that is being run on K8s.